openshift/lightspeed-service/README.md

    API credentials are in turn loaded from files specified in the config YAML by the `credentials_path` attributes.
 If these paths are relative, they are relative to the current working directory.
 To use the example olsconfig.yaml as is, place your BAM API Key into a file named `bam_api_key.txt` in your working directory.

+   [!NOTE]
-   Note: there are two supported methods to provide credentials for Azure OpenAI.
+   There are two supported methods to provide credentials for Azure OpenAI.
 The first method is compatible with other providers, i.e. `credentials_path` contains a directory name containing one file with API token.
 In the second method, that directory should contain three files named `tenant_id`, `client_id`, and `client_secret`.
 Please look at following articles describing how to retrieve this information from Azure: [Get subscription and tenant IDs in the Azure portal](https://learn.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id) and [How to get client id and client secret in Azure Portal](https://azurelessons.com/how-to-get-client-id-and-client-secret-in-azure-portal/).

 ### OpenAI provider